-- The IT Manager continually reviews the safety and security of systems, the means by which they are monitored, and liaises with SLT to develop and improve the technical side of e-safety. - Monitoring includes both the physical monitoring of student screens by any staff supervising and the remote monitoring of internet access by IT staff and through any software / third party solutions employed by the school. - The IT Manager monitors students' use of the School's network, including communications via email and Teams.
-Any messages sent via School systems could come to the attention of IT staff and potentially be shared with members of SLT. - The School will filter and block access to some online resources via its network judgements are made in consultation by the IT Manager, Second Master, and the DSL.
+- The Network Manager continually reviews the safety and security of systems, the means by which they are monitored, and liaises with SLT to develop and improve the technical side of e-safety. - Monitoring includes both the physical monitoring of student screens by any staff supervising and the remote monitoring of internet access through any software / third party solutions employed by the School. - The Network Manager and DSL monitor students use of the School's network, including communications via email and Teams.
+Any messages sent via School systems could potentially be shared with members of SLT. - The School will filter and block access to some online resources via its network judgements are made in consultation by the Network Manager, Second Master, and the DSL.
 These judgements will consider the balance of online safety without unreasonably impacting teaching and learning, or restricting students from learning how to assess and manage risk themselves.
 Students may from time-to-time require access to a site that is blocked for some legitimate academic purpose.
-Access to such sites via the School's networks will only be given by written permission from the DSL and Second Master and the rationale will be recorded.
+Access to such sites via the School's networks will only be given by written permission from the DSL and Second Master and the rationale will be recorded. - It should be noted that monitoring of internet access also applies to any personal devices using the School's Wi-Fi.